11 Accessing Data

 scale_fill_viridis_c()

-Here, we import the data with the get_acs() function before piping it into the ggplot() function.
-We set the estimate variable to use for the fill aesthetic property; that is, the fill color of each state will vary depending on the median age of its residents.
-Then we use geom_sf() to draw the map.
-The scale_fill_viridis_c() function gives us a colorblind-friendly palette.
+After importing the data with get_acs() and piping it into the ggplot() function, this code sets the estimate variable to use for the fill aesthetic property; that is, the fill color of each state will vary depending on the median age of its residents.
+Then geom_sf() draws the map, and the scale_fill_viridis_c() function gives it a colorblind-friendly palette.

-The resulting map, seen in Figure 11.5, is less than ideal because the Aleutian Islands in Alaska cross the 180-degree line of longitude, also known as the international date line.
-As a result, most of Alaska appears on one side of the map while a small part appears on the other side.
+The resulting map, shown in Figure 11.4, is less than ideal because the Aleutian Islands in Alaska cross the 180-degree line of longitude, or the International Date Line.
+As a result, most of Alaska appears on one side of the map and a small part appears on the other side.
 What’s more, both Hawaii and Puerto Rico are hard to see.

-To fix these problems, load the tigris package, then use the shift_geometry() function to move Alaska, Hawaii, and Puerto Rico into places where they’ll be more easily visible:
+To fix these problems, load the tigris package, then use the shift_geometry() To fix these problems, load the tigris package, then use the shift _geometry() function to move Alaska, Hawaii, and Puerto Rico into places where they’ll be more easily visible:

 library(tigris)